By: Author John Cunningham. Published: 2021/06/15 at 10:11 am

-How long a snowblower lasts is proportional to how well it’s maintained, lots of maintenance equals much longer life.
+How long a snowblower lasts is proportional to how well it’s maintained; lots of maintenance equals a much longer life.
 Ok… It’s not really a secret, but it is true.
-I’m a mechanic and a maintained machine costs less to run over its lifetime, skipping maintenance is foolish economics.
+I’m a mechanic, and a maintained machine costs less to run over its lifetime; skipping maintenance is foolish economics.

-A large part of good maintenance is simply using your senses, checking over the machine using your eyes, ears, and feel to spot potential problems before they develop.
+A large part of good maintenance is simply using your senses, checking over the machine using your eyes and ears to spot potential problems before they develop.

 Simple stuff, like checking for oil or gas leaks under the machine, or when operating, are there any unusual sounds or excessive vibration?
 This type of simple observation is crucial to proper maintenance.